 Those not in the IT industry may not know exactly what virtualization is or does.
 It often is confused with cloud computing, but instead, virtualization is the technology that powers cloud computing, according to BusinessNewsDaily.
 It is a software that separates physical infrastructures to create dedicated resources, the source explained.

 “Virtualization software makes it possible to run multiple operating systems and multiple applications on the same server at the same time,” said Mike Adams, director of product marketing at VMware, a pioneer in virtualization and cloud software and services.
-“It enables businesses to reduce IT costs while increasing the efficiency, utilization and flexibility of their existing computer hardware.”
+“It enables businesses to reduce IT costs while increasing the efficiency, utilization, and flexibility of their existing computer hardware.”

 Various virtualization benefits

 There are a number of criteria small businesses should consider before opting for virtualization.
 The move maximizes resources, cutting down on the number of physical systems that a company needs to require, while also getting more value out of servers.
 Virtualization users also have the benefit of running multiple types of applications and operating systems on the same physical hardware.
-It also allows companies to integrate all operating costs in their IT budget.
+It also allows companies to integrate all operating costs into their IT budget.

-“Generally speaking, businesses who work more on an OPEX model that have less IT staff and fewer security concerns are more cloud oriented,” John Livesay, vice president of a network infrastructure services provider, said to BusinessNewsDaily.
+“Generally speaking, businesses who work more on an OPEX model that have less IT staff and fewer security concerns are more cloud-oriented,” John Livesay, vice president of a network infrastructure services provider, said to BusinessNewsDaily.
 “Businesses that need greater control for integration and security or who work more on a CAPEX model would lean towards virtualization.”